Board of Directors

 Director & Rook.

 Alyssa’s career is dedicated to how technology can transform lives and serve people—from the most basic technological advancements to artificial organs to cybersecurity.
-Alyssa began this pursuit with the study of both human behavior and computer science, and the possibilities that exist between them, earning dual Bachelor’s degrees in Psychology and in Applied Computer Science from the University of Pennsylvania.
-She further pursued this vocation at the University of Toronto at the intersection of both fields, earning a Master’s of Science, specializing in Human-Computer Interaction for chronic illness and health behavior change.
+Alyssa began this pursuit with the study of both human behavior and computer science, and the possibilities that exist between them, earning dual Bachelor’s degrees in Psychology and in Applied Computer Science from the University of Pennsylvania, as well as a Master’s of Science from the University of Toronto.

 Once out of academia, her career has been a winding one, ranging from medical device human factors to software testing to IT application support to US Intellectual Property strategy; she’s turned over every stone towards developing and designing the best application of technology for human performance and optimization.
 These efforts led to her selection in the Union Leader’s 40 Under Forty and Leadership New Hampshire’s programs.

 Alyssa continues to be involved in a variety of initiatives focused on how technology can improve lives.
-She is a Partner at the New Hampshire technology consulting firm, ATOM, running operations and the Experience practice.
-More recently, she has joined our nation’s cybersecurity defense initiatives as New Hampshire’s Healthcare Sector Chief for InfraGard, the FBI’s public-private partnership organization.
+She is a Partner at the New Hampshire technology consulting firm, ATOM, and an active member of the FBI’s public-private partnership organization, InfraGard, where she is both a Board member and Healthcare Sector Chief for the New Hampshire chapter.

 When she’s not serving in these capacities, you can find Alyssa with her community therapy dog, Lana, spreading joy to everyone they meet; supporting women with chronic health conditions through her company, GRIT + GRACE; getting her sweat on at her favorite gym, Seacoast Athletics; or cherishing New Hampshire’s seacoast and great outdoors.